 ... this series of three articles is for you.

-Want to know even more than you find on these three pages?
+Want to know even more than you'll find on these three pages?
 I cover every aspect of endings in more detail in my other articles.
-A relationship breakup is never going to be easy, but you can prevent it becoming a disaster.
+A relationship breakup is never going to be easy, but you can prevent it from becoming a disaster.

 Just in case...

-... if you are worried your partner wants to break up with you, hop over to Warning Signs of a Break-Up right now.
+... you're worried your partner wants to break up with you, hop over to Warning Signs of a Break-Up right now.

-You can walk away from a relationship or get a divorce with confidence and compassion whilst also meeting your own emotional needs.
+You can end a relationship or get a divorce with confidence and compassion whilst also meeting your own emotional needs.
 You may even be able to break up amicably.

 Think of it as doing away with your all-time favourite jumper.
-It's been looking tatty for some time, maybe it even has some holes.
+It's been looking tatty for some time, maybe it even has some holes in it.
 You chuck it out whilst you remember fondly its long-gone looks and qualities.

 If you have kids, I'd really like you to read my page on Children in the Middle of separation and divorce to help you make the process more manageable for them too.

-If you have shared assets you need to be sure that you don't end your relationship or marriage before you know exactly where you stand legally and financially.
+If you have shared assets you need to be sure that you know exactly where you stand legally and financially before you make the decision to break up.
 Simply getting that advice early on will help you to feel more confident.
-You will want to know what your rights are, and what rights your partner has.
+You'll want to know what your rights are, and what rights your partner has.

-Sometimes a relationship or marriage really does need to end.
-Particularly if you have done all you can to save your marriage or relationship or you are in an abusive relationship you just need to go for it.
-I realise though that if your particular religion forbids it or shames you for ending, you may really struggle to make that decision.
+Sometimes a relationship or marriage really does need to end - particularly if you've done all you can to try and save it, or if you're in an abusive relationship, you just need to go for it.
+I realise though that if your particular religion forbids it or shames you for ending your relationship, you may really struggle to make that decision.

-To help you do an ending well I recommend hypnotherapy - it is both effective and very user-friendly.
+To help you create the 'best' kind of ending, I recommend hypnotherapy - it's both effective and very user-friendly.
 Have a look at my Self-Hypnosis Downloads page and try the download: Ending a relationship.

-If by any chance you're still not quite sure that you should walk away, do my End Relationship Test: Stay or Walk Away to help you make that decision.
+If by any chance you're still not quite sure that you're making the right decision, take my End Relationship Test: Stay or Walk Away to help get the clarity you need to work out what is best for you - and your partner.
 You may even discover that there is still much to fight for.

 However, I've got your back!
-You can get instant Personal Online Relationship Advice right on my site.
-There are some really understanding counsellors waiting to talk with you.
+You can get instant Personal Online Relationship Advice right here on my site.
+There are some really understanding counsellors waiting to talk with you right now.